 The dish has taken root in the diner, casual, and fast-food culinary world of Canada.
 Fine dining restaurants have gotten in on the action, too, by dressing the humble dish up with duck confit, foie gras, or lobster.

-Other places take advantage of the flexible nature of poutine and make corn dog poutines, pepper poutines, and poutines made in themes of ethnic cuisines.
+Other places take advantage of the flexible nature of poutine and make corn dog poutines, pepper poutines, and poutines reflecting international cuisines.
 Plenty of places now offer optional ingredients like different types of cheese, various sauces, and even sweet potato fries.